Latest posts by David (see all)

 Mastering the world of social media marketing does not come naturally: experience, stamina, and endurance are key, as is keeping pace with evolving expectations.
 But as with the sports world, the right mix of social media training and skill can put you in position to compete in a field where success brings great rewards.

 Facebook refers more traffic to business websites than any other source – and for many companies, there is nothing more important that they could possibly be doing than establishing a strong on-brand social media presence.
-However, maintaining continuous and effective messaging online can be a Herculean task, and many companies that want to try social media and digital marketing don’t even know where to start.
+However, maintaining continuous and effective messaging online can be a Herculean task, and many companies that want to try social media marketing and digital marketing don’t even know where to start.

 Hercules had his own Olympics, and companies today find themselves in an analogous situation: Success in both athletics and marketing means bringing home more gold than the other teams.
 But the Olympics is no venue for a single athlete, no matter how talented.
 If you want to win big, you need to be the best at a wide range of events – each of which requires a special skill set, but also yields enormous potential rewards.